 - For example, to the extent that an adviser provides investment advice to a client through or in connection with a DEP, then all such investment advice must be consistent with the adviser's fiduciary duty. - This fiduciary duty "requires an adviser to adopt the principal's goals, objectives, or ends."
 See Commission Interpretation Regarding Standard of Conduct for Investment Advisers, Advisers Act Release No. 5248 (June 5, 2019) [84 FR 33669, 33671 (July 12, 2019)] ("IA Fiduciary Duty Interpretation") (internal quotations omitted).
 This means the adviser must, at all times, serve the best interest of its client and not subordinate its client's interest to its own.
 See id. - In order to provide such advice, an investment adviser must have a reasonable understanding of the client's objectives.
-See id. at 33672-73. - See id. at 33669-78. - See, e.g., 17 CFR 275.204-3 (requiring an adviser to deliver a Form ADV Part 2A brochure to advisory clients); 17 CFR 275.204-5 (requiring an adviser to deliver Form CRS to each retail investor). - See 17 CFR 275.206(4)-7.
+See id. at 33672-73. - See id. at 33669-78.

+obligations, including disclosures that must be provided before or at the time of entering into an advisory contract, annually thereafter, and when certain changes occur.
+Compliance Programs.
+Under rule 2O6(4)-7, a registered investment adviser must adopt and implement written policies and procedures reasonably designed to prevent violation of the Advisers Act and the rules thereunder by the firm and its supervised persons.
 Supervision Obligations.
 Registered investment advisers have a duty to reasonably supervise certain persons with respect to activities performed on the adviser's behalf.

-Existing Broker-Dealer Obligations

-• Standard of Conduct.
+Existing Broker-Dealer Obligations Standard of Conduct.
 Regulation Best Interest ("Reg BI") requires broker-dealers that make recommendations of securities transactions or investment strategies involving securities (including account recommendations) to retail investors to act in their best interest, and not place the broker-dealer's interests ahead of the retail investor's interest.
 The use of a DEP by a broker-dealer may, depending on the relevant facts and circumstances, lead to a recommendation for purposes of Reg BI.
-Broker-dealers satisfy their obligations under Reg BI by complying with four specified component obligations: a disclosure obligation; a care obligation;
+Broker-dealers satisfy their obligations under Reg BI by complying